andreaschrader/1stEDA_project/README.md

 * activating your newly created environment
 * upgrading `pip` (This step is not absolutely necessary, but will save you trouble when installing some packages.)
 * installing the required packages via `pip`
-* install the required packaged e.g. via using the requirements file (requirements.txt)<br>
+* install the required packaged e.g. via using the requirements file (requirements.txt)
+*
 <br>

 ```zsh
 $ pyenv local 3.9.8
 $ python -m venv .venv